ibm-cloud-docs/discovery-data/collections.md

     You can schedule the crawler to run at a specific day and time.
 This option is helpful if you want to avoid heavy load on a target system during business hours.
 If you specify an hour in the range 1 - 9, add a zero before the hour digit.
 For example, you can schedule the crawl for `01:00 AM` on Saturdays.

-    [IBM Cloud]{: tag-ibm-cloud} You can specify any day from the first 28 days of a month for the crawl schedule.
+    [IBM Cloud]{: tag-ibm-cloud} When you schedule a crawl to run monthly, the day number options are limited to 1 through 28 because you must specify a day that occurs every month, including February which has 28 days.

     [IBM Cloud Pak for Data]{: tag-cp4d} Installed deployments have more schedule options: